shloksri/presentation/README.md

 	1. I will create 2 forms to demonstrate a thorough example on how accessibility works.
 	2. Form A is a fully-accessible form with all necessary attributes like aria-label, semantic tags and focus management, thus representing how it is perceived by a blind person.
 Form B is without the above mentioned features.
-	3. Form structure - Both forms will be the same.

-  It contains 4 fields and a Submit button.
+	3. Form structure - Both forms will be the same - 4 fields and a Submit button.
 		a.
 Text - Full name, Email
 		b.
 Radio buttons - Preferred Javascript library/framework (Options = React/ Angular/ Vue.js/ Others)
 		c.
 Drop-down - City (10 random cities from England)